 Some scholarships are available for undergraduates.
 For example, the Patricia Beatty Scholarships provide funding for one to two junior and senior psychology students each year.
 Students are invited to apply for these scholarships, which are awarded based on grade point average and involvement in department research and activities.
-Many of our students also have participated in campus-wide programs that sponsor students to do research with faculty mentors (for example, the McNair Scholars program and Advanced Research Experiences for Undergraduates (AURA)).
+Many of our students also have participated in campus-wide programs that sponsor students to do research with faculty mentors (for example, the McNair Scholars program).

 High School Preparation